 The IPA's 2014-2019 plan provides for two separate energy procurements during 2014 to address potential fluctuations in energy demand due to customer switching between ComEd and competitive electric generation suppliers.
 The ICC also approved the IPA's expansion of energy efficiency programs for both ComEd and Ameren.
-As of June 30, 2014, ComEd has completed the first ICC-approved procurement process for a portion of its energy requirements through the periods ending May 31, 2015, 2016 and 2017.
+As of September 30, 2014, ComEd has completed both of the scheduled 2014 energy procurements, which cover a portion of its energy requirements through the periods ending May 31, 2015, 2016 and 2017.
 See Note 18 - Commitments and Contingencies for additional information on ComEd's energy commitments.

-During 2013, the ICC approved, and directed ComEd and Ameren (the Utilities) to enter into 20-year sourcing agreements with FutureGen Industrial Alliance, Inc (FutureGen), under which FutureGen will retrofit and repower an existing plant in Morgan County, Illinois to a 166 MW near zero emissions coal-fueled generation plant, with an assumed commercial operation date in 2017.
-The sourcing agreement provides that the Utilities will pay FutureGen's contract prices, which are set annually pursuant to a formula rate.
+FutureGen Industrial Alliance, Inc (Exelon and ComEd).
+During 2013, the ICC approved and directed ComEd and Ameren to enter into a 20-year sourcing agreement with FutureGen Industrial Alliance, Inc. (FutureGen), under which FutureGen will retrofit and repower an existing plant in Morgan County, Illinois to a 166 MW near zero emissions coal-fueled generation plant, with an assumed commercial operation date in 2017.
+The sourcing agreement provides that ComEd and Ameren will pay FutureGen's contract prices, which are set annually pursuant to a formula rate.
 The contract prices are based on the difference between the costs of the facility and the revenues FutureGen receives from selling capacity and energy from the unit into the MISO or other markets, as well as any other revenue FutureGen receives from the operation of the facility.
-The order also directs the Utilities to recover (or pass along) these costs from the Utilities' distribution system customers, regardless of whether they purchase electricity from the utility or from competitive electric generation suppliers.
+The order also directs ComEd and Ameren to recover these costs from their electric distribution customers through the use of a tariff, regardless of whether they purchase electricity from ComEd or Ameren, or from competitive electric generation suppliers.

 In February 2013, ComEd filed an appeal with the Illinois Appellate Court questioning the legality of requiring ComEd to procure power for retail customers purchasing electricity from competitive electric generation suppliers.
-On July 22, 2014, the Illinois Appellate Court issued its ruling re-affirming the ICC's order requiring ComEd to enter into the contract with FutureGen and allowing ComEd to recover the associated costs from retail customers purchasing electricity from both ComEd and competitive electric generation suppliers.
-ComEd is assessing the Court's order and is in process of determining the appropriate course of action.
+On July 22, 2014, the Illinois Appellate Court issued its ruling re-affirming the ICC's order requiring ComEd to enter into the sourcing agreement with FutureGen and allowing the use of a tariff to recover its costs.
+ComEd decided not to appeal the Illinois Appellate Court's decision to the Illinois Supreme Court.
+However, the competitive electric generation suppliers have reserved their right to appeal the Illinois Appellate Court's decision.

-On August 22, 2013, the Utilities executed the sourcing agreement with FutureGen in accordance with the ICC order.
-However, in the event the order is reversed as a result of the appeal, ComEd's obligations under the sourcing agreement would be suspended.
-In June 2014, ComEd filed a petition with the ICC seeking approval of a tariff allowing ComEd to recover its costs associated with the FutureGen contract from all of its delivery service customers.
-An order approving that tariff is expected before the end of 2014.
-Depending on the ultimate outcome of the outstanding appeals, and petitions, the eventual market conditions and the cost of the facility, the sourcing agreement could have a material adverse impact on Exelon's and ComEd's cash flows and financial positions.
+ComEd executed the sourcing agreement with FutureGen in accordance with the ICC's order.
+In addition, ComEd filed a petition with the ICC seeking approval of the tariff allowing for the recovery of its costs associated with the FutureGen contract from all of its electric distribution customers, which was approved by the ICC on September 30, 2014.
+Depending on eventual market conditions and the cost of the facility, the sourcing agreement could have a material adverse impact on Exelon's and ComEd's cash flows and financial positions.